• Menu

 • Heat the oil in a saucepan.
 Add the onion, celery, and carrot, and cook gently for about 15 minutes until soft.
 Add the garlic and cook for another minute.

 • Add salt and pepper to taste.
 Stir in the kale so that it wilts that take off the heat and let cool completely.
-Remove the bay leaf from the ragu.
+Remove the bay leaf and parmesan rind from the ragu.

 • Spread the ragu onto dehydrator trays lined with nonstick sheets or parchment paper.
 Dehydrate at 63C/145F for 8-10 hours until totally dry.
 Vac pac or store in baggies until ready to use.